stm32-hotspot/b_u585_iota02_aws_iot/README.md

 This project is based on the [iot-reference-stm32u5](https://github.com/FreeRTOS/iot-reference-stm32u5) with three major differences:
 * Generated using STM32CubeMX and use CMSIS packs
 * Enables Fleet provisioning.
-* Enables Multi-Account Registration using STSAFE
+* Enables STSAFE and device registration with AWS using Multi-Account Registration, JITP and JITR
 ## 2. AWS IoT Core Demo Tasks
 * MQTT Agent
 * IoT Defender